Get Legal and Tax Updates for Spain?

 5. Spanish Citizenship By Marriage

-To qualify, the foreign spouse and Spanish citizen must register the marriage in the civil registry office and the couple must have resided legally in Spain for at least one year.
-Accordingly, the spouse who is a foreign citizen will first need to obtain residency (normally via the Family Reunification Visa - tarjeta comunitaria).
+This route to get Spanish citizenship was known as 'matrimonio' and was changed a long time ago.
+The new rules allow the foreign citizen to get Spanish citizenship in as little as one year (as opposed to 10 years - see 'Arraigo' below).To qualify the foreign spouse and Spanish citizen must register the marriage in the civil registry office and the couple must have resided legally in Spain for at least one year.
+So the foreign citizen spouse will first need to get residency (normally via the Family Reunification Visa -tarjeta comunitaria).
 This will give the foreign citizen spouse a 5-year residence permit, during which time the citizenship application can take place.

 The total cost can vary but expect to budget around €100 to €200 for the application fee and language test.
-Processing times can range between 12 to 24 months, largely depending on the workload of the Spanish Ministry of Justice.
+Processing times can take between 12 to 24 months, largely depending on the workload of the Spanish Ministry of Justice.

 Loading service...